We love delving into science experiments throughout the year. With fall fast approaching, it seemed like a great idea to try out some apple science!

 (Oxidizing happens when the apples come in contact with the oxygen in the air and begin to react, turning brown.)

 In the lemon juice and the tonic water, though, we found apples that hadn’t oxidized.
 This observation led my son to doing some research about these two liquids.
-Lemon juice contains asorbic acid, while tonic water contains citric acid – both of which are known to prevent oxidation in apples.
+Lemon juice contains ascorbic acid, while tonic water contains citric acid – both of which are known to prevent oxidation in apples.

 My son and I did this experiment together over the summer.
 He likes to help me “test” activities before I try them in my classroom.
 This activity would be perfect during center time, when I can engage with small groups.